View Service Times

 Instructions for Ordering Logo Prints in FOS and ROES Plus

-In the Full Color Ordering System – Proofs, Prints and Event, you can also personalize the front of your prints with two lines of text with a choice of placement, font and colors.
+In the Full Color Ordering System – Event, you can also personalize the front of your prints with two lines of text with a choice of placement, font and colors.
 Be sure images are heads up in the ordering system so the personalization will go in the correct place.
+You can also add personaled text through ROES Plus and ROES Events.

-We make one correction for the entire file and balance for best skin tones.
-We also adjust for density.
+We make one correction for the entire file, adjusting color and density; we do not adjust contrast or saturation.
+For portraiture, we adjust for best skin tones.

 For best results when ordering B&W images on photographic paper, choose the B&W print tone option in the ordering system - even if you have already converted the image to B&W. You may want to convert your image to B&W yourself to have more control over the tonal range of your image, however, applying the Full Color B&W profile will give your B&W prints a more pleasing neutral tone that is closer to a true B&W. Remember, if your image is primarily B&W but has some color, you will need to use the Color print tone – do not switch to B&W.

 We have two distinctly different types of canvas products.
 Traditional canvas means we print the print and bond it to a canvas material which can be mounted on masonite or stretched over a board frame.
 This is referred to as Masonite canvas and Stretcher canvas, respectively.
-Canvas can also be mounted on QW artboard if your customer plans to frame the print right away.
-You can also order your print bonded to canvas only.
-Photographers generally request this if they want to roll the print up to carry from show to show.
-We can add brush strokes or artisan pebble texture to a traditional canvas.
+Canvas can also be mounted on 3/16" Gatorboard..

 Unlike traditional canvas mounting, with our Fine Art canvas and Gallery Wraps, the image is printed directly onto canvas using high-quality archival ink.
-This can be mounted on masonite, mounted on a stretcher frame or you can order as a Gallery Wrap where the image extends over the sides of the canvas, which is stretched over your choice of a ¼”, ¾", 1½" or 2½" frame and your customers' print is ready to display just as it is.
+This can be mounted on masonite, mounted on a stretcher frame or you can order as a Gallery Wrap where the image extends over the sides of the canvas, which is stretched over your choice of a ¼”, ¾", 1½" or 2" frame and your customers' print is ready to display just as it is.
 No frame is needed.
 Gallery Wraps and Fine Art Canvas prints are then finished with a clear gel coating to protect the print.
-Brush strokes or artisan pebble texture is not available for fine art canvas products.

 Check out our product weight chart to see what a print will weight on your wall.